ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 SPLITS_PANEL.parent.height = SPLITS_PANEL.parent.height + (#children * 42)
 ```

-Finally we need to update the height of the **Splits** panel.
+Finally you need to update the height of the **Splits** panel.
 This is easily done by grabbing the existing height of the panel and adding the total number of children (triggers) times the height.
 The height of `42` includes the spacing between each entry.

 Enter **Play** mode and test the splits.
-When running the race the color of the next split should change to indicate to the player which one they are on.
+When running the race the color of the next split will change to indicate to the player which one they are on.
 The split times will persist for each race so the player can see the split from the previous race.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">